anorth848/analytics-black-belt-2021/README.md

 For DR procedures, please see the [DR Plan](docs/DR.md)

 #### Data Processing
-For Data Processing:
+##### Highlights
 - Amazon EMR is leveraged and tested to process data at scale
   - DynamoDB Config integration allows full performance tuning of EMR clusters and spark job steps
-    - Future state, would create an API/UI for updating DynamoDB table configs.
+    - Future state, would create an API/UI for updating pipeline configs in DynamoDB.
 For now, there is a [helper script](helpers/import_config_data.py).
   - Successful testing of a ~200 million row order-line table took less than 30 minutes (8x r5.2xlarge worker nodes)
+  - The system is built off several pipeline types, `system` and `custom`.
+    - The `system` pipelines offer a consistent way to ingest and load tables into the Bronze and Silver zones (as Hudi Tables)
+    - `Custom` pipelines allow running any sort of use-case specific code, such as denormalizing or pre-aggregating tables

+##### System Pipelines
 - Lightweight transformations are applied to make the datasets Hudi and CDC merge compatible
 - Larger tables are partitioned for more efficient access
 - For Hudi table updates, the pipeline can run in Incremental (scheduled hourly) or Continuous (persistent EMR cluster) depending on requirements.
 - Analytical job code and libraries are deployed and stored in an artifact CICD s3 bucket
   - TODO: CI/CD automated build/deploy on github commit/merge

+##### Custom pipelines
+- Can be anything Amazon EMR based, just bring your own script and configure the pipeline in DynamoDB.
+- Can be configured to run automatically after a previous pipeline

 #### Data Analysis and Visualization
 For Consumption: